webdesignbytom/myecoapp/README.md

 # Components Designs and pages
 - Home
+  - Hero
+  - Welcome
+  - Goals
+    - 3 - 6
+  - Supporters
+  - Funding
+    - adverts
+    - media
+    - shop
+    - games
+  - Advert Break
+  - FAQ
+  - Meet the team

 - myecohome - components
 - lottery - to raise cash
 - games - to entertain and drive traffic up
   - highscores page/leaderboards
   -
 - Profile - scores from games or achevments from the site
+- Contact
+- Services
+- About

 ## Required
 - Register and login auth and token